 Flexible office space providers are responsible for carrying out regular temperature checks on all those that enter the site.
 Anyone displaying temperatures above 38 degrees can be refused entry, and the Track and Trace app should be updated accordingly to keep the rest of the office users safe.

 Look for a flexible office space that has visible hand sanitising stations at each door, and within communal areas.
 This will help to reduce the transmission of COVID-19 as it is easily passed on through touching contaminated surfaces.
 It is also a good idea to check how regularly the offices will be deep cleaned just for added peace of mind.
 Regular fogging and decontamination cleaning should be carried out without a second thought.

 4. Increased use of ventilation systems

 During the early stages of the pandemic, studies concluded that air conditioning and ventilation systems played a big role in the reduction of COVID-19 transmission.
 Therefore if you are looking for a new office space away from home, this is something to be aware of.
-The flexible office space you choose should have modified their air conditioning system accordingly.
+The flexible office space you choose should have modified its air conditioning system accordingly.

 Flexible Offices Are The Future

 Whilst the measures above should be implemented by either employers or those running flexible office spaces, it is clear that a lot of time and investment is needed to make an office space COVID-secure.
 Some businesses have tasked an entire department with the job of making sure the office is COVID-secure, but this isn’t always a feasible option for smaller organisations.